How to Solve Your Volume Recruitment Issues, Fast

 When was the last time you updated your volume hiring process?
 Is it smooth, simple and transparent?
 Can a candidate complete processes online and at their leisure?
 Do they get updated as the process moves forward, or if their application is declined?

 The hiring process will usually be the candidate’s first time dealing with your organisation, so their first impression will be built upon the experience that you serve up.
 If it’s a good one, you’ll likely have an enthusiastic and committed worker on your hands.
-If it’s a bad one, the candidate will treat you with the same apathy as they feel they’re receiving.
-60% of applicants will remove themselves from the hiring process if they feel it’s too long or complex.
-What’s more, 72% of candidates who have a bad experience will share that fact with others.
-In short, a bad candidate experience can torpedo your employer brand, particularly in volume recruiting, where it has the potential to build an army of detractors.
+If it’s a bad one, the candidate will treat you with the same apathy they feel they’re receiving.

 Adapt your process to the roles you’re hiring for, like being accessible at all hours if you recruit for industries like mining and healthcare.
-If you can’t be there 24/7 for your clients and candidates, offer complete support on your website through online troubleshooting, and chatbots that can answer basic questions.
+If you can’t be there 24/7 for your clients and candidates, offer complete support on your website through online troubleshooting and chatbots that can answer basic questions.

-While your organisation likely has an existing talent acquisition capability, there is a rapidly growing trend to engage a TAaaSteam for high-volume projects.
+While your organisation likely has an existing talent acquisition capability, there is a rapidly growing trend to engage a TAaaS team for high-volume projects.

 This ‘on-demand’ approach to volume recruiting works because the costs are variable rather than fixed, and you can bring in expert capability for a defined timeframe and purpose.

-If you are a business leader with the need to grow your headcount, to do it at pace, and are faced with the smallest ever talent pool, then now may be the time to consider engaging with external provider of talent solutions.
+If you are a business leader with the need to grow your headcount, to do it at pace, and are faced with the smallest ever talent pool, then now may be the time to consider engaging with an external provider of talent solutions.
 An outsourced talent solution will give you the opportunity to reduce your fixed costs and, if designed and managed well by an experienced provider, will also reduce spend on recruitment agency fees, advertising, technology and contingent workers.

 By leaning on data and technology, streamlining your processes, focusing your efforts, delivering a great candidate experience, and capitalising on the help of professionals where necessary, you’ll put your organisation in a far stronger overall position.